-The SUSE® Linux® Enterprise High Availability Extension (HAE) product provides the infrastructure to fail over individual highly available (HA) resources and entire HA services that survive a single point of failure.
+The SUSE Linux Enterprise High Availability Extension (HAE) product provides the infrastructure to fail over individual highly available (HA) resources and entire HA services that survive a single point of failure.
 A resource is managed by HA.
 A resource group is a set of resources that must be managed and failed over from one node to another as a set.
 An entire HA service can include resource groups and individual resources and is usually associated with an IP address.
 HA starts, monitors, and stops resources and entire HA services.
-A resource agent is the set of software that allows an application to be highly available without modifying the applications themselves.
+A resource agent is the set of software that allows an application to be highly available without modifying the application itself.

 HA uses the IP address of a resource to direct clients to the node currently running the resource.
 Each resource is actively owned by one node.
 If that node fails, an alternate node restarts the HA services of the failed node.
-To application clients, the services on the alternate node are indistinguishable.
+To application clients, the services on the alternate node are indistinguishable from those on the original node.